sk3p7ic/astro.joshuaibrom.com/src/content/projects/jagtrucks.md

 ### Backend

-- Node server running Express.
+- Node server running Express with Mongoose for the database connection.
 - A MongoDB instance running on MongoDB Atlas.

 ### Deployment

-- Deployed to Heroku.
+- Deployed to Heroku (before Heroku decided that it could not afford to keep hosting projects like mine and others).

 ## Constraints